Memory and aging: Domains of memory spared vs. affected

 In contrast, implicit, or procedural memory, typically shows no decline with age.
 Other types of short-term memory show little decline, and semantic knowledge (e.g. vocabulary) actually improves with age.
 In addition, the enhancement seen in memory for emotional events is also maintained with age.

 Losing working memory has been cited as being the primary reason for a decline in a variety of cognitive tasks due to aging.
 These tasks include long-term memory, problem solving, decision making, and language.
 Working memory involves the manipulation of information that is being obtained, and then using this information to complete a task.
 For example, the ability of one to recite numbers they have just been given backwards requires working memory, rather than just simple rehearsal of the numbers which would require only short-term memory.
 One's ability to tap into one's working memory declines as the aging process progresses.
 It has been seen that the more complex a task is, the more difficulty the aging person has with completing this task.
 Active reorganization and manipulation of information becomes increasingly harder as adults age.

 When an older individual is completing a task, such as having a conversation or doing work, they are using their working memory to help them complete this task.
 As they age, their ability to multi-task seems to decline; thus after an interruption it is often more difficult for an aging individual to successfully finish the task at hand.
 Additionally, working memory plays a role in the comprehension and production of speech.
 There is often a decline in sentence comprehension and sentence production as individuals age.
 Rather than linking this decline directly to deficits in linguistic ability, it is actually deficits in working memory that contribute to these decreasing language skills.

+Visual memory

 Qualitative changes

 Most research on memory and aging has focused on how older adults perform worse at a particular memory task.
 However, researchers have also discovered that simply saying that older adults are doing the same thing, only less of it, is not always accurate.
 In some cases, older adults seem to be using different strategies than younger adults.
 For example, brain imaging studies have revealed that older adults are more likely to use both hemispheres when completing memory tasks than younger adults.
 In addition, older adults sometimes show a positivity effect when remembering information, which seems to be a result of the increased focus on regulating emotion seen with age.
 For instance, eye tracking reveals that older adults showed preferential looking toward happy faces and away from sad faces.